enigma131/budget_ci1/README.md

-# budget_ci
+# budget_ci1

 This module source will create a new Linux kernel CI module with correcions for CI init.
 This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices.
+This repository includes minimal modifications.

 Total changes from Linux sources are in separate file [ListOfChanges](ListOfChanges).